Gym Class Heroes

 Frequently Asked Questions

-Some of Gym Class Heroes's most popular songs include Stereo Hearts (feat.
+Gym Class Heroes's most streamed songs include Stereo Hearts (feat.
 Adam Levine), Cupid's Chokehold / Breakfast in America, Ass Back Home (feat.
 Neon Hitch).
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.